Darokahn/myProgrammingLanguage/strongIdeas/references.md

 `arr[0, T]` is valid and may be used to support FAMs.

 references to sequences, and generally nesting of all three types, is legal.
+I haven't thought this all the way through, but I think the rules for it should be straightforward.

 type punning through casts is allowed.